 With an irregular period, how does a mother ever know if she is fertile or not?

-Breastfeeding mothers often complain about menstrual cramping (PMS symptoms) without the actual periods for months before their menses return.
-These symptoms are the first signs that your body is getting ready for your periods to return.
+Breastfeeding mothers often complain about menstrual cramping (PMS symptoms) without actual periods for months before their menses return.
+These symptoms are the first signs that your body is getting ready for your period to return.

 Natural Family Planning and Other Birth Control Methods